JannisHoch/copro/docs/Execution.rst

 Reference run
 ^^^^^^^^^^^^^^^^
 All data and settings are retrieved from the cfg-file (see :ref:`settings`).
-Based on these settings, data is sampled and the model is trained, tested, and evaluted.
+Based on these settings, data is sampled and the model is trained, tested, and evaluated.
 The output is then stored to the output directory.

 .. code-block:: console